 According to the Dieticians of Canada, a poor diet and food insecurity can lead to a number of negative health effects in families, such as poor pregnancy outcomes, poor growth and development in children, learning deficits and poor school performance, increased illness, higher medical costs, decreased life expectancy, and heightened emotional stress (2011 Cost of Living in BC).

 Food security is a priority at Eastside Family Place.
 As you are probably aware, Vancouver is an expensive city to live in – one the most expensive in North America.
 Vancouver’s high cost of living is taking a huge toll on families with young children.
-Moreover, ESFP is located in East Vancouver’s Grandview-Woodland neighbourhood, a community that is designated as inner-city and at-risk.
-Unfortunately, Grandview-Woodland continues to be recognized as one of Canada’s poorest communities, housing a high percentage of vulnerable families that are low-income, single-parent, aboriginal, and newly immigrated or refugee.
-Child and family poverty is on the rise and resources for families on assistance have been drastically reduced over the years.
+Moreover, ESFP is located in East Vancouver’s Grandview-Woodland neighbourhood, a community that includes a high percentage of vulnerable families that are low-income, single-parent, aboriginal, and newly immigrated or refugee.
+Child and family poverty is on the rise as rents and cost of living are continuing to increase exponentially.

 Please donate to ESFP’s Food Programs